drupalprojects/bootstrap/docs/Sub-Theming.md

 1. Copy over one of the starterkits you have chosen from the `./bootstrap/starterkits` directory into the `themes` directory.
 2. Rename the directory to a unique machine readable name.
-This will be your sub-theme's "name".
-For this example and future examples we'll use `subtheme`.
+This is your sub-theme's "machine name".
+When referring to files inside a sub-theme, they will always start with `./THEMENAME/`, where `THEMENAME` is the machine name of your sub-theme.
+They will continue to specify the full path to the file or directory inside it.
+For example, the primary file Drupal uses to determine if a theme exists is: `./THEMENAME/THEMENAME.info.yml`.
-3. Rename `./subtheme/THEMENAME.starterkit.yml` to match the directory name and append `.info.yml` (e.g. `./subtheme/subtheme.info.yml`).
+3. Rename `./THEMENAME/THEMENAME.starterkit.yml` to match
+   `./THEMENAME/THEMENAME.info.yml`.
-4. Open `./subtheme/subtheme.info.yml` and change the name, description and any other properties to suite your needs.
-Make sure to change the library name:
+4. Open `./THEMENAME/THEMENAME.info.yml` and change the name, description and any other properties to suite your needs.
+Make sure to rename the library name as
-   `- THEMENAME/globalstyling` to `- subtheme/globalstyling` as well.
+   well:  `- THEMENAME/globalstyling`.
-5. Rename the sub-theme configuration files, located at: `./config/install/THEMENAME.settings.yml` and `./config/schema/THEMENAME.schema.yml` to match the `subtheme` name (e.g.
+5. Rename the sub-theme configuration files, located at:
-   `subtheme.settings.yml` and `subtheme.schema.yml`).
+   `./THEMENAME/config/install/THEMENAME.settings.yml` and
+   `./THEMENAME/config/schema/THEMENAME.schema.yml`.
-6. Open `./config/schema/subtheme.schema.yml` and change `- THEMENAME.settings:`
+6. Open `./THEMENAME/config/schema/THEMENAME.schema.yml` and rename
-   to `- subtheme.settings:` and label: `'THEMETITLE settings'` to `'Subtheme settings'`
+   `- THEMENAME.settings:` and `'THEMETITLE settings'`

 {.alert.alert-warning} **WARNING:** Ensure that the `.starterkit` suffix is not present on your sub-theme's `.info.yml` filename.
 This suffix is simply a stop